All Products

 $env:ALIBABA_CLOUD_ACCESS_KEY_SECRET = "yourAccessKeySecret"

-3.1 Initialize a request client
+1. Initialize the request client

 @staticmethod